sagudev/clippyjs/docs.md

 // => ["MoveLeft", "Congratulate", "Hide", "Pleased", "Acknowledge", ...]

 // Show text balloon
-agent.speak('When all else fails, bind some paper together.
-My name is Clippy.');
+// Where time enter how many miliseconds will user had to read text in balloon agent.speak('When all else fails, bind some paper together.
+My name is Clippy.', time);

 // move to the given point, use animation if available agent.moveTo(100,100);